tttc3/MCCube/README.md

 **Key features:**

 - Custom terms, paths, and solvers that provide a painless means to perform MCC in diffrax.
-- A small library of recombination kernels, convential cubature formulae, and metrics.
+- A small library of recombination kernels, conventional cubature formulae, and metrics.

 ## Installation
 To install the base pacakge: